 Accommodation comprises of a nicely presented,

-- Bedroom No.2: A Double bed room with new en-suite toilet and wash basin, 22" Flat Screen TV with DVD player and plenty of storage.
+A Queen Size bed room with new en-suite toilet and wash basin, 23" Flat Screen TV with DVD player and plenty of storage.

 * Downstairs shower room and bath.